glcapps/ContextInterfaceApplications/README.md

 	39. What a Context Layout System Might Look Like

 	A context layout system parallels HTML/CSS: a structural language for nodes (goals, state, tools, constraints) and rules for ordering, grouping, emphasis, and selective rendering.
 It supports composition, reuse, partial rendering, and step-specific projection.
 No standard exists yet; systems define ad hoc schemas and render rules.
 What is missing is shared patterns, tooling, and inspection models concrete enough to design, build, and debug against.
 Layout decisions should be judged by what they make visible, local, and actionable at each step, not by textual completeness.
+XHTML/XML has unusual leverage here because authoring tools, validation, transforms, and developer habits around web structure are already mature.

 	40. The Role of Application Developers in the Next Wave